Shawner1/NYC-Guide/README.md

 C) finally: http://127.0.0.1:8000/

 CONGRATULATIONS!
 YOU DID IT!
-NOW GO EXPLORE NEW YORK CITY USING OUR FUN GUIDE!
+NOW EXPLORE NYC USING OUR FUN GUIDE!
 ------------------------------------------------------------------------------------